 It is the responsibility of the corresponding/presenting author to inform all co-authors of the abstract’s status.
 Please notify the Conference Secretariat if you have not received notification.
 If your abstract is accepted, one author is required to register for the conference and present the paper as scheduled.
 Guidelines for preparing your oral and/or poster presentations will be sent after your abstract has been accepted.

 Accepted abstracts will be published in the Abstract Book, which will be distributed during the conference.
-In addition, all abstracts will be published in the journal Reviews in Antiviral Therapy.
+All abstracts will be published in the journal Reviews in Antiviral Therapy & Infectious Diseases.
 Please note that the conference secretariat cannot be held responsible for any typing or language errors in the submitted abstracts as only the format of the abstracts will be changed and not the content.